Tech-at-DU/React-Redux-Tetris-Tutorial/P19-Creating-a-Timer/readme.md

 ...
 ```

-With these changes in place the Play/Pause button in the upper right should pause and resume the game.
+With these changes in place, the Play/Pause button in the upper right should pause and resume the game.
 Nice work!

 # Product So Far